samueldennis/ABC-ELT-Pipeline/README.md

-This code downloads the raw fiel from the Amazon S3 and loads them into the staging area.
+This code downloads the raw file from the Amazon S3 and loads them into the staging area.